 Are you looking for a unique idea to recycle a large tin can?
 You are.
-Oh that’s great, then we might have just the thing for you.
-We used a coffee tin to make this adorable, antique washboard that doubles up as a shelf.
+Oh, that’s great, then we might have just the thing for you.
+This adorable, antique washboard doubles up as a shelf.

 Isn’t it just the cutest?
-No one believes me when I tell them that we made it from a coffee tin and bits of scrap wood.
-It’s only 36.5 cm high and 18 cm wide, so it’s just perfect for a small space.
+No one believes me when I tell them that we made it from an empty coffee tin and bits of scrap wood.
+It’s only 36.5 cm high and 18 cm wide (14 2/8″ x 7″), so it’s just perfect for a small space.
+If you have a really large tin can you can adapt the measurements below to make a bigger version.

 What You Need to Make a Tin Can Washboard